Deal alert! Northwest, our favorite company, is forming

 You can also contact your municipality to check on their requirements.

-West Virginia Sales and Use Tax
+West Virginia Sales Tax

-If you sell products to people in West Virginia, you may need to collect sales tax and file a Sales and Use Tax Return.
-You can get the return forms from the West Virginia State Tax Department.
-West Virginia also has sales and use taxes at the municipal level (cities and towns).
+If you sell products to consumers in West Virginia, you may need to collect sales tax and get a Seller’s Permit.
+You can get a Seller’s Permit from the West Virginia Tax Division.

 Tip: Save time by hiring an expert.
 We recommend using TaxJar.
 They'll help you register for, collect, and pay sales tax.